shi-yu-wang/gemGAT/README.md

 ## Dependencies

 The model is trained on NVIDIA GeForce RTX 3090.
 Here are dependencies in Python.
-Note that you may upgrade those packages to fit your data and experimental settings.
+Note that you may upgrade those packages to fit your data and experimental settings using advanced graph neural networks.

 `pytorch`: 1.13.0